str320/Frontend-Mentor/frontendmentor/qr-code-component-main/README.md

 How to properly style a container with padding, margins, background colors, and rounded corners.

 3️⃣ Centering Elements with Flexbox
-The best way to center a card vertically and horizontally using display: flex; justify-content: center; align-items: center;.
+The best way to center a card vertically and horizontally using `display: flex; justify-content: center; align-items: center;`.
-How height: 100vh; on <main> helps the container take up the full screen height.
+How `height: 100vh;` on `<main>` helps the container take up the full screen height.

 4️⃣ Debugging & Refinement
 The importance of checking for typos `(like --clr-card-backgroung instead of --clr-card-background)`.